Technical Analysis: MSCI World Index and AC Asia Ex Jap

 Volatility Index (for S&P)

-Ever since the election had "ended", the volatility index experienced a huge decline and is currently trading near the low 20s.
-This is a good sign as figures below 20 signify a low volatility environment while figures above 20 signify a highly volatile market.
+Since the star of Apbril, the Volatility index has been trading below the 20 region which is a good sign as figures below 20 signify a low volatility environment while figures above 20 signify a highly volatile market.

 Looking at the current developments in the market as well as the euphoric attitude of market participants, there is a good to fair chance that we may see a positive year in 2021.